calinraducalin/GitHubTrendingRepos/README.md

 - code reuse was done with the help of ***protocol extensions***
 - support previews for every view for faster UI implementation

-I implemented the project on a different repository and then imported it here.
-If you want to check the commit history you can see them here: https://github.com/calinraducalin/GitHubTrendingRepos/activity?ref=main

 I have another demo app implemented in SwiftUI that caches the data using **CoreData**.
 I would love if you could check this project too because it is a bit more complex: https://github.com/calinraducalin/ComgyCodeChallenge